dji-sdk/Payload-SDK-Doc/source/tutorial/power-manage.md

 ```

 ## Develop with the Poweroff Notification

+The process of the Poweroff Notification is as follow:
+* When the drone obtains the power off command sent by the user, the drone will send a power-off notification to the payload which developed based on PSDK, and waiting for the feedback.
+* When the payload receives the power-off notification sent by the drone, the payload will complete the operations such as storing the information, and change the preparation status.
+* When the drone gets all the feedback from the payload and other components, the drone will shut down.

+>**NOTE:** After receiving the power-off command for a period of time, the drone will be forced to shut down.
+The forced shutdown time for different models please refer to the <a href="https://www.dji.com/cn/products/enterprise?site=brandsite&from=nav#drones">User's Manual</a>.

 #### 1.Develop and register the functions of power off
 After develope the function to power off the payload, the developer must register this function in the specified interface.